-Students wishing to enter the Pharmacy Technician program will need to complete the prerequisite courses listed below with a

-"C" grade or better and be placed on a waiting list.
-Based on the date of their completed application, students will be entered into the program each Fall quarter on a first-come, first-served basis.
-See website for application and further details: www.skagit.edu/directory. asp_Q_pagenumber_E_288.
+Students wishing to enter the Pharmacy Technician program will need to complete the prerequisite courses listed below with a "C" grade or better and be placed on a waiting list.
+Based on the date of their completed application, students will be entered into the program each Fall guarter on a first-come, first-served basis.
+See Pharmacy Technician web page for application and further details.